 - THE LAST GARDEN by Eva Hornung (Text Publishing): When Matthias Orion shoots his wife and himself, on the same day their son Benedict returns from boarding school, a small religious community is shattered.
 Benedict is struck dumb with grief.
 Their pastor feels his authority challenged by the tragedy.
 Both must come to terms with the unknowable past and the frailties of being human.

 - STORYLAND by Catherine McKinnon (HarperCollins Publishers): Set on Lake Illawarra, this is a compelling novel of five separate narratives which span four centuries.
 Ultimately all these characters are connected by blood, history, place and memory: together they tell the story of Australia.

 - BORDER DISTRICTS by Gerald Murnane (Giramondo Publishing): Similar to the author himself, the narrator of this novel has moved from bustling Melbourne to a small town on the Wimmera Plains, where he intends to spend the last years of his life.
 Mediating on fragments of his past, exhaustively and compulsively, Border Districts explores the border land between life and death.

 - TABOO by Kim Scott (Picador Australia – Pan Macmillan Australia): Set in present-day rural Western Australia, this novel tells the story of a group of Noongar people, who after many decades revisit a taboo area: the site of a massacre.
 Taboo explores how the Noongar and descendants of the family that initiated the massacre so long ago wrestle with the possibilities of reconciliation.

 Inspired by the Miles Franklin Literary Award?
-Use this visual timeline of every winner in it’s 61-year history to see how many you’ve read, and check out our 2017 blog post about ‘7 Miles Franklin Award-winners to add to your classroom library’.
+Check out our 2017 blog post about ‘7 Miles Franklin Award-winners to add to your classroom library’.